mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 #### Make sure that Kibana is up and running

 Services usually take a moment to finish being installed and ready to use.
-We can check if our Kibana service is ready with the following command:
+You can check if your Kibana service is ready with the following command:

 ```bash
 dcos marathon app show kibana | jq -r '.tasksHealthy'